Tips to Rock Your First Job

 Design your career

-When you join your first job you will see that most people will get busy in designing their travel vacation, but very few would design their career.
-Rather they believe in default mode and career happens to them instead of them creating their dream future.
+When you join your first job, you will see that most people will get busy designing their travel vacation, but very few will develop their careers.
+Instead, they believe in default mode, and career happens to them instead of them creating their dream future.
 Why join them?
-Walk away from 97% of crowd and once you settle down a bit in your first job, take a weekend to design your dream career.
-Follow the outline below for making it more convenient.
+Walk away from 97% of the crowd, and once you settle down in your first job, take a weekend to design your dream career.
+Follow the outline below to make it more convenient.

 Include your ultimate career goal.
-If you’re 23 years old right now, what would you want to be, let’s say 40 years from now?
+If you’re 23 years old, what would you want to be 40 years from now?
 We know that it’s almost impossible to have a clear idea about it.
 But put it vaguely.
-As you move forward in your career, it will get clearer and clearer to you.
+It will get more precise and transparent as you progress in your career.
 Just remember the theme of work.
 Do you want more challenges?
-Do you like office premises more or outside market?
-Do you like interacting with your colleagues or like a lone corner in the office?
+Do you like office premises more or outside the market?
+Are you social with coworkers, or do you prefer to be alone?
 If you still don’t get any idea, do your research.
-Find out who you are, what core values you have and what sort of talents and abilities you have.
+Find out who you are, your core values, and your talents and abilities.
 Then create a theme.
-Once you have a theme in your mind, write it down and divide it in 5 years milestones.
+Once you have a theme, please write it down and divide it into five years’ milestones.

-Image source: pixabay.comIf you have to reach there 40 years from now, where you need to be after 5 years?
-There will be a lot of ambiguity but still write it down until you get the right thing.
-Once you’re done with five years, divide the first 5 years in 1 year milestones.
-1 year from now where you would like to see yourself?
+Image source: pixabay.comIf you have to reach there 40 years from now, where must you be after five years?
+There will be a lot of ambiguity, but write it down until you get the right thing.
+Once you’re done with five years, divide the first five years into 1-year milestones.
+One year from now, where would you like to see yourself?
 Take a different sheet and write down where you would like to be in 1 year.
-It should be clearer than 5 years’ or 40 years’ vision of your career.
-Under that write down 4 goals that you need to achieve to be able to accomplish your 1 year milestone.
+It should be more apparent than five years or 40 years vision of your career.
+Under that, write down four goals you need to achieve to accomplish your 1-year milestone.

-Suppose, you want to double your income in 1 year!
-Write that down and under that write down 4 goals you need to achieve to be able to accomplish your desired income.
-Then divide it in monthly, weekly goals and start working on them.
+Suppose you want to double your income in 1 year!
+Write that down, and under that, write down four goals to achieve your desired income.
+Then divide it into monthly, weekly goals and start working on them.
 You will be far ahead of the rest of the crowd if you decide to design your career in your first job.
-Your first job is very important as it sets the direction of your future ambition and future accomplishments.
+Your first job is essential as it sets the direction of your future ambition and future accomplishments.

 -